We're an affiliate

-Licking is a standard dog behavior, and like any habit, it can vary from different dogs.
+Licking and nibbling are instinctive dog behavior, and like any habit, it can vary from different dogs.
 Some love doing it while others rarely do it, but licking their pet parents can occur for various reasons.

 In this article, we will be listing down the reasons for your question, “Why does my dog lick me so much?” and give you some tips on reducing the licking if it gets a little out of control.